freeCodeCamp/guide/src/pages/accessibility/accessibility-basics/index.md

 While we are at the topic of forms, let's quickly glance at the

 tag.
 This little guy is kinda important.
-When you put some input fields on a web page, you can use labels to ...well ...label them.
+When you put some input fields on a web page, you can use labels to...well...label them.
 However, putting them next to each other is not quite enough.
 The attribute you want is the for-attribute, which takes the ID of a subsequent input field.
 This way, assistive technologies know what label to associate with what form field.
 I guess the best way to illustrate this is by giving an example:

     <label for='username'>